matboivin/21sh/doc/process.md

 ### Parser

-The parser:

-- checks for grammar errors
+- Check for grammar errors
-- processes the tokens into an Abstract Syntax Tree (AST)
+- Process the tokens into an Abstract Syntax Tree (AST)
-- visitor to navigate the AST
+- Visitor to navigate the AST

 #### Debug mode